Dark Enlightenment: Seasteading

-Prominent figures in the neoreactionary movement have connections to seasteading, the creation of sovereign city-states in international waters, which has been characterized as a way to execute the movement's ideas.
+Prominent figures in the neoreactionary movement have connections to seasteading, the creation of sovereign dwellings in international waters, which has been characterized as a way to execute the movement's ideas.
 Yarvin has connections to Patri Friedman, founder of The Seasteading Institute and grandson of Milton Friedman, and Thiel was once its main investor.
 Thiel has also advocated the use of cyberspace, outer space, and the oceans to outstrip traditional politics via capitalism in order to realize libertarianism.
 Land has quoted Friedman in stating that "free exit is so important that…it [is] the only Universal Human Right".

 The Network State

-Balaji Srinivasan has proposed the Network State, a plan for technology executives and investors to remove themselves from democracy and create their own sovereign states.
-Journalists have noted similarities of the Network State to Yarvin's ideas, describing Srinivasan as a leader of the neoreactionary movement and a friend of Yarvin.
+Balaji Srinivasan's proposal of the Network State, a plan for technology executives and investors to remove themselves from democracy and create their own sovereign states, has been compared to Yarvin's ideas.
+Journalists have described Srinivasan as a leader of the neoreactionary movement and a friend of Yarvin.
 Srinivasan had also messaged Yarvin suggesting potentially using the Dark Enlightenment audience to dox reporters.
 Comparisons have also been made to Galt's Gulch from Atlas Shrugged and Donald Trump's proposed "Freedom Cities".
 Supporters include Marc Andreessen, Garry Tan, Peter Thiel, Michael Moritz, Patrick Collison, Patri Friedman, Roger Ver, Naval Ravikant, Joe Lonsdale, Bryan Johnson, the Winklevoss twins, Sam Bankman-Fried, Sam Altman, Shervin Pishevar, Brian Armstrong, and Vitalik Buterin.
 Proposed cities alleged to be examples of the Network State include California Forever, Praxis, Telosa, Neom, Liberland, and Elon Musk's Starbase City.
 Established cities alleged to be part of the Network state include Próspera in Honduras and Itana in Nigeria.
 Other locations of interest include Greenland, French Polynesia, Palau, South Asia, Ghana, the Marshall Islands, Panama, the Bahamas, Montenegro, Costa Rica, and Rhode Island.

 Cryptocurrency and Web3 are central components of the project.
 Its legal framework also involves special economic zones, and foreign investors have used Investor–state dispute settlement (ISDS) in the case of Próspera.
 The movement has been compared to Trumpism, with common ideologies including a belief in Strauss–Howe generational theory and hostility to left-wing politics, the news media and the administrative state.

-Critics have described these projects as a form of neocolonialism, corporate monarchy or white saviorism.
+Critics have described these projects as a form of neocolonialism, corporate monarchy, or white saviorism.
 The Highland Rim Project, located in Tennessee and Kentucky, is a Christian nationalist community influenced by the Network State and was proposed by New Founding, a Christian venture capital firm that received funding from Andreessen and is connected to the Network State venture capital firm Pronomos Capital.
 The Guardian has noted the community's ties to far-right groups and white nationalism.